Dining Table Tops: Which One Is Right For Me?By Bailiegh Basham · January 5, 2017

 When buying a solid wood dining table, one must first determine the wood species one prefers.
 If you are still undecided, this guide may help.

 Secondly, a consumer will determine the size of the table needed to fit the space, family, and special occasion needs of the home in question.
 If you haven't determined the size table you need, there are guides to help with that too.
-Seating guides for round and rectangle tables are provided.
+Seating guides for tables are provided.

 Expansion potential is the third component of a buyer's decision.
 If your everyday size needs differ greatly from your special occasion needs, then expansion leaves are a viable option to help one table accommodate both needs.
 Countryside offers kitchen and dining tables that expand traditionally and also with a butterfly leaf, a drop leaf, or a refectory leaf.